 Our antiviral safety and efficacy studies are substantially performed by third party collaborators or contract organizations.
 To this end, we have engaged several new collaborations to help us finalize clinical candidates and develop IND-enabling pre-clinical data in our various programs this year.
 For our HerpeCide program, we have collaborations with the CORL at the University of Wisconsin for HSV-1 and HSV-2, with focus on small animal models for ocular disease; the Campbell Lab at the University of Pittsburgh for in vitro cell culture models of various ocular viruses including many adenovirus and herpesvirus strains, as well as animal models for ocular herpes keratitis (HK) and adenoviral epidemic kerato-conjunctivitis (EKC); and TransPharm, LLC, a contract research organization (CRO), for pre-clinical animal efficacy studies for our HSV-1 and HSV-2 skin cream drug candidates.
-In addition, we have a continuing relationship with BASi, a CRO for GLP and non-GLP safety/toxicology studies.
+In addition, we have a continuing relationship with BASi Toxicology Services of West Lafayette, IN ("BASi"), a CRO for GLP and non-GLP safety/toxicology studies.
 We have engaged Biologics Consulting Group (BCG) for advice and help with regulatory affairs.

-Subsequent to this reporting quarter, we have announced on October 31, 2016, that we have entered into an agreement with SUNY Upstate Medical University for the testing of our nanoviricides® drug candidates against VZV (varicella zoster virus), i.e. the shingles virus.
-The research will be performed in the laboratory of Dr. Jennifer Moffat and will include in vitro, ex vivo and possibly in vivo studies.
+We have entered into an agreement with SUNY Upstate Medical University for the testing of our nanoviricides® drug candidates against VZV (varicella zoster virus), i.e. the shingles virus.
+The research is being performed in the laboratory of Dr. Jennifer Moffat and will include in vitro, ex vivo and possibly in vivo studies.
 Dr. Moffat has extensive experience in VZV infection and antiviral agent discovery.
 The goal of these studies is to help select a clinical drug development candidate for toxicology and safety evaluation intended for clinical trials for the treatment of shingles in humans.